 are participating in a supervised alcohol rehabilitation program.

-Agree not to smoke or to permit family and household members, guests and other persons under tenant’s control to smoke anywhere on CCHA property except for designated outdoor smoking areas that are at least 25 feet from CCHA buildings.
+Agree not to smoke or to permit family and household members, guests and other persons under tenant’s control to smoke anywhere on HACC property except for designated outdoor smoking areas that are at least 25 feet from HACC buildings.

-After 1/1/2024, when applicants are fully certified and about to receive unit offers or when current tenants are recertified every adult family member is required to sign a consent form (HUD 9886) granting the CCHA access to federal databases to check their income history.
+After 1/1/2024, when applicants are fully certified and about to receive unit offers or when current tenants are recertified every adult family member is required to sign a consent form (HUD 9886) granting the HACC access to federal databases to check their income history.
 This form only needs to be signed once for each adult family member.
 When family members who are minors turn 18, they must sign the consent form.
 When new adult members join the family, they must sign the consent form.
 If any adult family member refuses to sign the consent form as described herein, an applicant family will be denied assistance and a tenant family will have their lease terminated.

 For Multifamily Section 8 project-based units and Low Income Housing Tax Credit properties ONLY, no assistance will be provided to any family whose sole adult member is enrolled as a student in an institution of higher education, unless that student